swisspost/design-system/packages/demo/README.md

 # Demo App

-Pattern documentation, code snippets and implementation guidelines for the Web Styles.
+Pattern documentation, code snippets and implementation guidelines for the Design System Styles.

 ## Setup